-OBJECTIVES STRATEGIES COUNTY VILLAGE TOWNSHIP

-capital investments, STIVITEGIES COOMIT VILLYIGE 10 11131111

-including creative

-solutions.

-C. Continue to ensure Consider adopting capital

-iscal responsibility in the improvement plans to proactively X x

-olanning, construction, forecast infrastructure needs and X

-and maintenance of funding

-oublic facilities and Ensure local development pays its

-nfrastructure. fair share of capital infrastructure x X х

-requirements

-Expand the tax base to ensure

-sufficient revenues are generated v х x

-to support public services and X

-facilities

-Support Joint Economic

-Development Districts JEDDs) that

-generate income tax revenue in X

-townships as part of a joint

-agreement with a city

-D. Undertake studies and Undertake a corridor study

-projects to improvement program of highly traveled and Х

-he transportation congested corridors

-network.
-Adopt an updated Thoroughfare

-Plan based on appropriate X

-modeling

-Develop and adopt Access x

-Management standards

-Adopt a financing and cost

-containment strategy for x x

-transportation improvements

-Expand public transit wherever

-feasible and cost effective to

-improve local services and connect

-residents to jobs

-Complete its study of transit x

-services and implement

-recommendations

-Work to implement y x

-recommendations of the recently 1

-produced Active Transportation X

-Plan.
+OBJECTIVES STRATEGIES COUNTY VILLAGE TOWNSHIP D. Undertake studies and projects to improvement the transportation network.
+Undertake a corridor study program of highly traveled and congested corridors • Adopt an updated Thoroughfare Plan based on appropriate modeling • Develop and adopt Access Management standards • Adopt a financing and cost containment strategy for transportation improvements • Expand public transit wherever feasible and cost effective to improve local services and connect residents to jobs • Complete a study of transit services and implement recommendations • Work to implement recommendations of the recently produced Active Transportation Plan. •